Blog Post created by Lisa Gates and Caroline Monsell

 - Apply this course to understand and prevent burnout at work with other audiences, in other fields.

 Our partnership is interested in your thoughts moving forward.
-We will respond to feedback until Tuesday, December 3, 2019.
-Thank you for your time. **edited** – We will respond to feedback until evening PST, Wednesday, December 4, 2019.
-Thank you!
+We will respond to feedback until Wednesday, December 4, 2019.
+Thank you for your time.

 Crichton, S. & Carter, D. (2017).
 Taking Making into Classrooms Toolkit.
 Open School/ITA